mdasberg/ng-apimock/README.md

 ```

 By default all the scenario's marked as default will be returned if the expression matches.
-So you only need to add ngApimock.selectScenario in case your test need
+So you only need to add ngApimock.selectScenario in case your test needs
-other scenario data to be returned.
+another scenario response to be returned.

 NgApimock also works when running multiple tests concurrent, by using the protract session id of the test.
 This ensures that changing a scenario in one test, will not effect another test.